mertguvencli/deploydb/README.md

 }
 ```

-2- Listener will listen every changes with `sync` method.
+2- Listener will listen every changes with `handle_changes` method.

 ```python
 from deploydb import Listener